 Alternatively, two or more candidate committees may choose to form a separate political committee for the limited purpose of holding one or more of these fundraising events.
 Prior to holding any such event, the candidates must determine how the net proceeds earned by the political committee will be divided.
 This can be done either on an equal basis or by any other ratio agreed upon by the candidates.
 Each monetary receipt, whether or not a contribution, will be attributed to the donor and distributed to each of the committees which formed the political committee in accordance with the candidates' prior agreement, or on an equal basis if there is no agreement, provided that notice of how the proceeds are to be divided must be given to those solicited and attending the fundraising event.
-Receipts so divided must be committees.
-This counting of limits applicable to donors giving to the candidates' applicable to transactions that are exceptions to contributions.
+Receipts so divided must be counted against any aggregate limits applicable to donors giving to the candidates' committees.
+This counting of limits applies to both contribution limits and the ceilings applicable to transactions that are exceptions to contributions.